nf-core/configs/docs/stjude.md

 conda/mamba install nextflow={VERSION}
 ```

-The `codna` or `mamba` will automatically sets up the necessary environment for `Nextflow` execution.
+The `conda` or `mamba` will automatically sets up the necessary environment for `Nextflow` execution.

 ## Resource Allocation